On July 23rd, the NYC Dept of Health issued an alert to veterinarians that 20 Central Park raccoons tested positive for the distemper virus.

 Symptoms of Distemper In Dogs

 Dogs infected with distemper exhibit a variety of symptoms, the most common of which is coughing with discharge from the eyes and nose, but the disease is almost always associated with more severe symptoms like vomiting and diarrhea, lack of appetite, fever, and neurological signs that can cause the patient to circle, masticate, and briefly paralyze.
 It is hard to distinguish between neurological signs caused by distemper and those caused by rabies, so you should be especially cautious of any animal that is behaving abnormally.
 Approximately 80% of puppies that contract distemper die.
-Mortality rates in adult dogs are probably less than 50%, but still high when compared to other canine illnesses.
-The disease is almost 100% fatal in ferrets.
-If you own a ferret, it is extremely important to regularly vaccinate him or her against distemper.
+Mortality rates in adult dogs is probably less than 50%, but still high when compared to other canine illnesses.
+The disease is almost 100% fatal in ferrets. if you own a ferret, it is extremely important to regularly vaccinate him or her against distemper.
 Please call us at least 2 weeks prior to your visit so that we can make sure we have the vaccine on hand.
 We cannot give the canine distemper vaccine to ferrets – same disease, different vaccine- we need to time to order the right one for you.

 Can My Cat Get Canine Distemper?